What COCA Does

-- Disseminate evidence-based health information and public health emergency messages to clinicians.
+- Disseminating evidence-based health information and public health emergency messages to clinicians

-- Provide and promote emergency preparedness and response training opportunities.
+- Providing and promoting emergency preparedness and response training opportunities for clinicians

-COCA serves a wide variety of clinicians, including: physicians, nurses, physician’s assistants, pharmacists, paramedics, veterinarians, epidemiologists, public health practitioners, and state and local health department officials.
-In addition, COCA partners with 176 professional organizations allowing for extended outreach to large populations of clinicians.
+COCA serves a wide range of clinical professionals, including: physicians, nurses, physician’s assistants, pharmacists, paramedics, veterinarians, epidemiologists, public health practitioners, and state and local health department officials.
+In addition, COCA collaborates with national clinician organizations, which in turns allows for extended outreach to a large number of clinicians.